hugeandbulk/rumor/hexbot.cpp/readme.md

 A critical difference is that a chatbot is server or company-oriented, while virtual assistants like Alexa, Cortana, or Siri are user-oriented.

+Who is the first CEO robot?

+With this, 'Ms. Tang Yu' - an AI-powered virtual humanoid robot has become the world's first robot to chair an executive position.

 -----------------------------------

 § engine officer name : **hexadecimal**